Codngwthubaid/UltraEdit-Clone/README.md

 # UltraEdit-Clone
-The repository describes about the UltraEdit-Clone-Project code.
+The repository describes about the entire UltraEdit-Clone-Project code.
 <br>
 Author - Mohammad Ubaid Ansari
-Learn how to use git and github